MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-run-as-profiles.md

 1. Configure a service SID for HealthService, as described in [Service SID](ssmp-service-sid.md).

-2. If you have SQL Server cluster instances, perform the steps provided in [HealthService SID for SQL Server Cluster Instances](ssmp-service-sid.md#service-sid-for-sql-server-cluster-and-always-on-instances).
+2. If you have SQL Server cluster instances, perform the steps provided in [Service SID for SQL Server Cluster Instances and AG](ssmp-service-sid.md#service-sid-for-sql-server-cluster-instances-and-ag).

 ## Agentless Monitoring Mode